I originally wrote this way back in 2008, but update it regularly. The topic keeps coming back because it is relevant to all learner drivers.

 This is called the pull-push technique.

-The last two versions of TES (most recently, 2015) have merely said:
+The most recent editions of TES have merely said:

 - place your hands on the steering wheel in a position that’s comfortable and which gives you full control